ben-rogerson/twin.macro/README.md

 const SuccessButton = () => <Button>Success</Button>
 ```

-More usage examples can be found in the [Gatsby + Tailwind + Emotion starter](https://codesandbox.io/s/gatsby-tailwind-emotion-starter-z3hun).
+More usage examples can be found in the [Gatsby + Emotion + Tailwind Twin starter](https://codesandbox.io/s/gatsby-tailwind-emotion-starter-z3hun).

 <hr />